Email trigger initiation issues ("Relay access denied")

 More information

 xMatters does not use CNAMEs for their mail servers.
-Instead, mx records go to load balancers, and the request uses the load balancer address instead of the instance hostname which is required to properly source the initiation.
+Instead, MX records go to load balancers, and the request uses the load balancer address instead of the instance hostname which is required to properly source the initiation.

 For a more thorough explanation of CNAME expansion, check out these SMTP articles from IETF.org: